Rolex Awards For Enterprise - 2002

 Mr. Roger Maingot, managing director of Rolex UK, presents an inscribed Rolex chronometer to Sebastian Chuwa at the Rolex Awards ceremony.

-The Rolex Awards for Enterprise recognise groundbreaking projects in the areas of technology, science, the environment, exploration and cultural heritage.
-This year, the Laureates were selected from almost 1,400 applicants from 113 countries by an international panel of prominent scientists and explorers, including the UKs Baroness Susan Greenfield.
-Each Laureate received $100,000 and a specially inscribed, gold Rolex chronometer yesterday evening at a gala ceremony in Tokyo.
-The Associate Laureates will each receive $35,000 and a steel-and-gold Rolex chronometer at events in their home countries.
+The Rolex Awards for Enterprise recognize groundbreaking projects in the areas of technology, science, the environment, exploration and cultural heritage.
+In 2002, as the result of an application submitted by the US ABCP coordinators, Sebastian Chuwa was chosen and honored as a Rolex Associate Laureate.
+The Laureates were selected from almost 1,400 applicants from 113 countries by an international panel of prominent scientists and explorers.
+Each of the five Primary Laureates received $100,000 and a specially inscribed gold Rolex chronometer at a ceremony in Tokyo.
+The five Associate Laureates each received $35,000 and a steel-and-gold Rolex chronometer at individual honorary events.

-Speaking at the event at the Royal Institution on 6 November will be Baroness Susan Greenfield, a member of the selection committee for this years Rolex Awards for Enterprise.
-Discussing the awards programme, Baroness Greenfield said: "As a judge for this years awards, I was inspired by the calibre of the projects and encouraged to see the spirit of enterprise so alive.
+The presentation for Sebastian was held in the UK on November 6, 2012 at the Royal Institution of Great Britain.
+Speaking at the event was Baroness Susan Greenfield, a member of the selection committee for the 2002 awards.
+Discussing the award applicants, Baroness Greenfield said: “As a judge for this year’s awards, I was inspired by the caliber of the projects and encouraged to see the spirit of enterprise so alive.
 The recognition and financial support that Rolex gives is often critical to seeing new ideas become reality.
-In so doing, I believe it to be one of the most constructive corporate philanthropic programmes Im aware of."
+In so doing, I believe it to be one of the most constructive corporate philanthropic programmes I’m aware of.”

 Baroness Greenfield continued: “I am delighted that the Royal Institution is acting as host to this event because the aim of the Awards is so complementary to ours.”